garubi/edd-checkout-invoice-fields/README.md

 # EDD - Checkout Invoice Fields

-This plugin allows to add COMPANY NAME, FISCAL CODE, VAT and ADDRESS to Easy digital download checkout page
+This plugin allows to add COMPANY NAME, FISCAL CODE, VAT and other useful fields to Easy digital download checkout page, It was customized for UT to provide also the input fields required for the user registration

+Based on work by Maurizio Mavida.
+Customized for this site by Stefano Garuti

 ## How it works:

-1. Using EDD hooks add 4 fields to checkout page: COMPANY NAME, FISCAL CODE, VAT and ADDRESS
+1. Using EDD hooks add the fields to checkout page: COMPANY NAME, FISCAL CODE, VAT and others

 Thanks for all the suggestions, bug reports, translations and donations, they're frankly too many to be listed here!

 ## Installation

 Use WordPress' Add New Plugin feature, searching "EDD Checkout VAT", or download the archive and: